nalej/docs/docs/courses/descriptors101_s4_review.md

-# Descriptor Creation Course

-## Session 4: Knowledge review
+# Session 4: Knowledge review

 The application we're going to be working with in this session is the Drone Scenario.
 Please download the required files and work on them to complete the exercises below.